-An erhu is a Chinese stringed instrument which can be played in a solo, as part of an orchestra, or to accompany singers.
+Erhu is a Chinese stringed instrument that can be played in a solo, as part of an orchestra, or to accompany singers.

 Jiahu Bone Flute and Primitive Music

-Jiahu people already had the basic ideas about the tone differences and tried to achieve the pitch accuracy.
-They also had rudimentary understanding of the relations between sound pitch and pipe length.
+Jiahu people already had basic ideas about the tone differences and tried to achieve pitch accuracy.
+They also had a rudimentary understanding of the relations between sound pitch and pipe length.
 It's a testament to the remarkably high level of music at that time.

 In a Chinese orchestra, they take the same roles as the cello and double bass in a Western symphony orchestra.

-The guqin is a unique instrument which needs to be hand made by specialist craftsmen using special wood, lacquer and a high degree of skill.
+The guqin is a unique instrument that needs to be hand-made by specialist craftsmen using special wood, lacquer, and a high degree of skill.
 Historically, the guqin has been viewed as a symbol of Chinese high culture, but today only a few thousand people can play it, and it is rarely seen in China.

 It is a small double face drum with a handle and a wooden ball suspended to a thread attached to the edge, on each side, to beat the drum.
 When shacked, balls from both directions are going to beat the drum, uttering jingle noises.

-During Song Dynasty, the drum found its way in ceremonies, music and commercial activities.
-It also became a toy for children, enjoying an immense popularity, mainly thanks to its sound effect and its entertaining function.
+During Song Dynasty, the drum found its way in ceremonies, music, and commercial activities.
+It also became a toy for children, enjoying immense popularity, mainly thanks to its sound effect and its entertaining function.